 Additionally, FERPA allows Concorde to disclose information it has designated as "Directory Information."
 Concorde defines directory information as: the student's name, address(es), telephone number(s), e-mail address, birth date and place, program of study, dates of attendance, honors and awards, photographs and credential awarded.
 If a student does not want his or her directory information to be released to third parties without the student's consent, the student must present such a request in writing to the Academic Dean within 45 days of the student's enrollment or by such later date as the Institution may specify as acceptable.
-Under no circumstance may the student use the right to opt out to prevent the Institution from disclosing that student's name, electronic identifier, or institutional e-mail address in a class in which the student is enrolled.
+Under no circumstance may the student use the right to opt out to prevent the Institutional e-mail address in a class in which the student is enrolled.